 Styling the Map Based on Data

 Now on to the second step of useful joins: making our new population data visible.
 QGIS makes it easy to automatically style data and therefore make visual analysis much easier.
-To illustrate, let’s style our map so that the counties are color coded by population size (so, per convention, lighter shades indicate lower populations; darker shades indicate higher populations).
-We’ve just verified that the population totals in our table make sense for this kind of color coding.
+To illustrate, let’s style our map so that the counties are color coded by population size (let’s have lighter shades indicate lower populations; darker shades indicate higher populations).

 Return to the Properties menu of the original map.
-Click the Style Tab.
+Click the Symbology Tab.

-Now we need to tell QGIS what data it should use to create our color coding.
+Now we need to tell QGIS what data it should style.
 We’re going to use the total population of the county (originally from the CSV file but now also available via the county layer because of our join).

-From the Column dropdown menu (the second field), select the column labeled
+From the Column dropdown menu (the second field from the top), click on the arrow to select the column labeled

 Click “Classify”.
-This will assign a color to a value range based on the data from our
+This will assign a color to ranges of population data based on the data from our

 Click “OK” and you’ll see finally a new map and the color coding at work.